Roy M. Davenport: Outbreak of World War II

 In 1941, Davenport was serving in USS Silversides, as executive officer under Lieutenant Commander Creed Burlingame.
 After four patrols aboard, Burlingame recommended Davenport for a command of his own.

 Beyond the expected and usual depth charging after attacks on ships, there were close escapes.
-Once, a Japanese airplane dropped three bombs directly on the Silversides.
+Once, a Japanese airplane dropped three bombs directly on Silversides.
 The sub survived; although during escape, it went into a hard dive with bow planes jammed, exceeding its design depth.
 At the last moment, Exec Davenport removed a cotter key, enabling the sub to level off to avoid being crushed.
 On another occasion, a torpedo, half stuck in the firing chamber required re-firing.
 If unsuccessfully re-fired, it could have sunk the sub.
 Another time, Davenport had to wrestle a pistol from a drunken gunner's mate who felt that he had been robbed in a dice game.
 The sailor was removed from the sub in a straitjacket.